go-while/nntp-mongodb_test/README.md

 Go Programming Language: Install Go from the official website (https://golang.org/dl/) and set up your Go environment.

-MongoDB: Ensure you have a running MongoDB server accessible at the specified URI (mongoURI).
+MongoDB: Ensure you have a running MongoDB server accessible at the specified URI (MongoURI).

 The MongoDB connection URI should include the necessary authentication details and the address of the MongoDB server.